geekycoder20/PHPBlog/README.md

 - Create "blog" folder in htdocs or www folder
 - Copy all the files into "blog" folder
 - Configure database in classes/database.php
-- Replace $project_dir = "/blog/" with your project directory in config/init.php (if you have created folder with another name in htdocs)
+- Replace `$project_dir = "/blog/"` with your project directory in config/init.php (if you have created folder with another name in htdocs)
-- Replace <base href="http://localhost/blog/"> with home page url of your site in includes/header.php on line 8
+- Replace `<base href="http://localhost/blog/">` with home page url of your site in includes/header.php on line 8
-- Replace $project_path = "/blog/" with your htdocs folder in backend/ajax/myajax.php
+- Replace `$project_path = "/blog/"` with your htdocs folder in backend/ajax/myajax.php

 # Workflow
-This is the workflow used in this blog project
+This is the workflow used in this blog project <br>
-First of all ajax with jquery is used in "js/myscripts.js" file and it sends requests to ajax/myajax.php file In myajax.php file different methods of different classes are called to do specific tasks
+First of all ajax with jquery is used in "js/myscripts.js" file and it sends requests to ajax/myajax.php file <br>
+In myajax.php file different methods of different classes are called to do specific tasks

 # How to Use Dynamics SQL Queries